 ArchiMEET offers attendees formal CPD points and takes place in different regional centres across NSW.

 The NSW Country Division Conference offers members a full program of local and interstate speakers addressing topics relevant to regional practice.

 Journal of the NSW Chapter

-Architecture Bulletin is the NSW Chapter’s journal and is managed by the NSW Editorial Committee.
-Architecture Bulletin has been an important cultural focus for the NSW Chapter of the Institute for more than 60 years, and is its official publication of record.
+Architecture Bulletin is the official journal of the Australian Institute of Architects NSW Chapter.
+The NSW Editorial Committee contribute towards planning, sourcing material and editing Architecture Bulletin, which has been an important cultural focus for the NSW Chapter for more than 60 years.

 During this time, Architecture Bulletin has continued to evolve to match the expectations of members and present intelligent debate around the issues of contemporary practice in a balanced and inclusive manner.